-The Cognitive Interview is a theory and evidence-based approach which addresses three primary psychological processes that underlie interviews with cooperative interviewees:
+The Cognitive Interview (CI) is a theory and evidence-based interviewing protocol which aims to improve the recall of accurate and reliable information from an interviewee.
+The CI approach addresses three primary psychological processes that underlie interviews with cooperative interviewees: